strawbees/learning-cms/README.md

 ## 6. Prepare files on the server
-In the following instructions, we are assuming that the name of our app is `learning-cms`.
+In the following instructions, we are assuming that the name of our app is `wordpress`.
 We are also assuming the app domain will be `learning-cms-stage.strawbees.com` (in the `nginx-vhosts.conf`).
 If you are using these instructions for another app, change it accordingly (do a "search and replace")!